 PEOPLE WORK DOWNTOWN

-Peoria hosts a large downtown employment base, including the world headquarters of Caterpillar, a Fortune 50 company; a medical school and two hospitals; school, state, local and federal government offices; and multiple financial and professional services.
+Peoria hosts a large downtown employment base, including 12,000 regional jobs for Caterpillar, a Fortune 50 company; a medical school and two hospitals; school, state, local and federal government offices; and multiple financial and professional services.
 All told, some 20,000 people commute to the area daily and many of them reinvest their earnings in the array of shopping, dining, special events and other services offered throughout downtown.
 The presence of these major, stable commercial interests is a cornerstone to the future growth and development of the area.

 PEOPLE LIVE DOWNTOWN…AND MANY MORE WOULD